ATLAS-HGTD/hgtd-tools/README.md

 - Support for all 48 DU types, including those that have "horizontal" and "vertical" modules on the same unit
 - Loaded modules are shown as green slots when doing Detector Assembly (CERN)
 - If DU is already placed in detector, show where it is (Vessel / Layer / Quadrant)
+- Catch wrong VLQ entries knowing which combinations are allowed
 - Delete request for all existing slots for loaded modules (propagate new VLQ) when new Detector Assembly (CERN) operation is initiated with another VLQ, i.e. effectively replace with new ones
+- API request status is updating while thread is running, progressbar fill wiht different colors

 ### Open points requiring implementation
 - (~!!!
 Replace local files with API-requested files (only few more parts missing, most are already dynamically retrieved)~ first implementation done, being tested (probably a bit slow), second implementation does not need to get full partstree only the children for the specific DU)
 - !!! ~Checks for existing slot / mod relations: if they exist, delete them and create the new ones from VLQ~
     - !!! or user decides against that, corrects their entered values (and when doing loading as well to catch the case where the same module was previously loaded to a different DU or on that DU in a different location)
+    - !!! or other case when module shall be loaded into a position that is already occupied by another module
 - (~!!
 Checks for fully loaded DU (or not yet fully loaded)~)
 - (~!!
 Display loaded modules in canvas when doing Detector Assembly (CERN)~)
-- !!
-Catch when Layer is not suitable for front/back side DU type: allowed: Layer 0,3 for Front, Layer 1,2 for Back
+- (~!!
+Catch when Layer is not suitable for front/back side DU type: allowed: Layer 0,3 for Front, Layer 1,2 for Back, also check for allowed vessel, allowed quadrant, nicer textwrap for info message~)
+- (~!
+Button to open /viewparts page to get further info~)
 - !
-Button to open /viewparts page to get further info
-- !
 Button to close application the nice way
+- (~!
+Appearance mode selection~)
 - !
 Create standalone application (e.g. use pyinstaller?)
-- !
-Set Color of progressbar while it is loading to orange (showing that the process is not finished yet), let user know somehow that the process is still running
+- (~!
+Set Color of progressbar while it is loading to orange (showing that the process is not finished yet), let user know somehow that the process is still running~)
 - !
 Port the hybrid / sensor matching stuff over here and let user decide what kind of tool they want to use at the moment

 ## Visuals